cashaffer/IntlPop/tools/README.md

 1. Download the seven excel files listed at the [top](#data) of this page.
 2. Using Microsoft Excel or a similar program (like Macintosh iWork Numbers), export the "Estimates" worksheet of each raw data file to CSV format.
 	* If you are using Macintosh Numbers, this can be done by selecting 'File > Export > CSV', then clicking on 'Next' and then 'Export'.
-	* If you are using Microsoft Excel, you are on your own until I get to a Windows machine tomorrow morning and figure it out.
+	* If you are using Microsoft Excel, click on the MS Office Button and then select 'Save As'.
+In the dialog box that appears, select 'CSV (Comma delimited)' from the 'Save as type' box.
+Save the files in a location that you can remember easily.
 3. Rename the exported files respectively according to the following naming convention:
 	* POPULATION_BY_AGE_FEMALE.csv
 	* POPULATION_BY_AGE_MALE.csv